top of page

 During the entire war, some firms served as prime contractors, others only early or later in the war, or only for one manufacturing run.

-The K Ration elements are sealed in a carton.
-In order to weather- and gas proof the wrapping, this carton is impregnated with a synthetic wax paste.
-The individual waxed cartons are put inside a tight fitted box to keep the boxes from sticking together when enclosed in a box or crate: the outer carton.
+The K Ration elements were sealed in a carton.
+In order to weather- and gas-proof the wrapping, this carton was impregnated with a synthetic wax paste.
+The individual waxed cartons were put inside a tight-fitting outer carton to keep the waxed boxes from sticking together when enclosed in a box or crate.

 2.jpeg

-An image of the 1942 Signal Corps displaying the latest K Ration wrapped in a single wax-coated carton.
+A 1942 Signal Corps image displaying the latest K Rations wrapped in single wax-coated cartons.
 These can stay together in hot climates.

-In order to mark the unit when the rations have been loaded right in a shipping box, a letter 'B', 'D' or 'S' is usually written on one or both ends.
+In order to mark the unit type when the rations have been loaded in a shipping box, a letter 'B', 'D' or 'S' was usually written on one or both ends.

 In Normandy, a telephone operator stacked three units of K Rations (circled in red) on top of his switchboard.

-I split them into four distinct categories because of specific differences in the nature of the labels on the outer cartons (with two sub types).
-They are not official typifications, but for simple reference, they are my own.
+I split them into four distinct categories because of specific differences in the nature of the labels on the outer cartons (with two sub-types).
+These are not official typifications, but for simple reference, they are what I use.

-With the content continually evolving due to its early) growth, it was difficult to balance any procurement with its list of contents.
+With the content continually evolving due to its early development, it was difficult to balance any procurement with its list of contents.

 It was determined that the carton would read only the name and address of the nomenclature and packaging business.